+- Member eligibility requirements

-- member eligibility requirements7 - AmeriCorps nondiscrimination policy8 - considerations for faith-based and community organizations for member selection - prohibitions against volunteer and employee duplication or displacement? - age and educational attainment requirements - U.S. citizenship and lawful permanent resistant requirements
+- AmeriCorps nondiscrimination policy

+- Considerations for faith-based and community organizations for member selection

+- Prohibitions against volunteer and employee duplication or displacement - Age and educational attainment requirements and - U.S. citizenship and lawful permanent resistant requirements

 Only U.S. citizens and lawful permanent residents are eligible to serve in AmeriCorps.
-The citizenship and lawful permanent resident requirement for service is stricter than U.S. work

-7 See the AmeriCorps Regulations § 2522.200
+The citizenship and lawful permanent resident requirement for service is stricter than U.S. work eligibility, and use of the standard I-9 form to check for member eligibility is not sufficient.
+Please review AmeriCorps Regulations § 2522.200.